Veterinary Technician - Joslin Diabetes Center

-Hours are Monday-Friday 7:00 am-3:30 pm (with the potential of rotating weekends)
+Hours are Monday-Friday 7:00 am-3:30 pm (with the potential of rotating weekends) or this role can be part-time if desired.

 As a health care organization, we have the responsibility to do everything in our power to care for and protect our patients, our colleagues and our communities.
 Beth Israel Lahey Health requires that all staff be vaccinated against influenza (flu) and COVID-19 as a condition of employment.